 The University at Buffalo Center for Advanced Biomedical and Bioengineering Technology (UB CAT) operates within the New York State Center of Excellence in Bioinformatics & Life Sciences (CBLS), providing opportunity and infrastructure linking academic research with commercial interests.
 UB CAT provides project cost-share support for R&D activities involving a company and a UB researcher with clear project deliverables that have significant potential for economic impact.

-The BUFFALO FUND: ACCELERATOR is a technology commercialization accelerator fund administered by the University
+The Buffalo Innovation Accelerator Fund is a technology commercialization accelerator fund administered by the University

 at Buffalo and supported by Empire State Development.
 UB and its partner institutions continue to build a comprehensive hub for innovation and entrepreneurship.
 This is one of many initiatives.